MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

   and both are possible uses in interpreters/generators:
   1. A typecheck ensures that all assignments, parameters are correct in the types, or
-  2. no static typecheck, but a dynamig typecheck is executed at runtime and e.g. issues an exception, if a type violation occurs.
+  2. no static typecheck, but a dynamic typecheck is executed at runtime and e.g. issues an exception, if a type violation occurs.
 * The static typecheck is recommended when adding RegExTypes to a